 LSUA registered its first students in September 1960.
 The sophomore curriculum was added in 1961 and the first degree program, an Associate in Nursing, in 1964.
-In 1974, LSUA was accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+In 1974 LSUA was accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 In 1986 the Associate of Arts and Associate of Science were added to the university's degree offerings.
 In December 2002, the Commission on Colleges approved a level change request for LSUA, thereby accrediting the university to award both associate and baccalaureate degrees.
-LSUA began offering four baccalaureate degrees in fall 2003: the Bachelor of Science in Biology; the Bachelor of General Studies; the Bachelor of Science in Elementary Education; and the Bachelor of Liberal Studies.
+LSUA began offering four baccalaureate degrees in fall 2003: the Bachelor of Science in Biology: the Bachelor of General Studies: the Bachelor of Science in Elementary Education; and the Bachelor of Liberal Studies.
 A Bachelor of Science in Psychology and a Bachelor of Science in Mathematics were approved in 2006 and a Bachelor of Science in Business Administration in 2007.

 In 2008, the university secured approval for several additional degrees: a Bachelor of Arts in History; a Bachelor of Arts in English; a Bachelor of Arts in Communications Studies; a Bachelor of Science in Criminal Justice; and a Bachelor of Science in Nursing.
-Most recently, a Bachelor of Science in Elder Care Administration and a Bachelor of
+Most recently, a Bachelor of Science in

-Science in Medical Laboratory Science were added to the university's array of baccalaureate programs.
+Elder Care Administration, a Bachelor of Science in Medical Laboratory Science, a Bachelor of Science in Chemistry, and a Bachelor of Science in Health Professions were added to the university's array of baccalaureate programs.

-The university has also expanded its range of associate degrees and now offers an Associate of Science in Clinical Laboratory Science; an Associate of Science in the Care and Development of Young Children; and an Associate of Science in Radiologic Technology.
-The university also offers a Certificate in Pharmacy Technology.
+The university has also expanded its range of associate degrees and now offers an Associate of Science in Clinical Laboratory Science and an Associate of Science in Radiologic Technology.
+The university also offers a Certificate in Pharmacy Technology and several post-baccalaureate programs.